kennethslee613/Number-Recognition/README.md

 # Number-Recognition
-Neural network to recognize digits 0-4
+Neural network to recognize digits 0-4 given a 28x28 pixel image.
+Images and expected outputs for both training and testing are given.

 ## To Install and Run
 Install: